evoldoers/biomake/README.md

 Unlike GNU Make, Biomake does not offer domain-specific language extensions in [Scheme](https://www.gnu.org/software/guile/) (even though this is one of the cooler aspects of GNU Make), but you can program it in Prolog instead - it's quite hackable.

+GNU Make and BioMake differ slightly in the way they process missing dependencies.
+GNU Make distinguishes between rules that contain wildcards (which are ignored if dependencies are missing), and rules that don't contain wildcards (which are never ignored).
+BioMake, in contrast, treats both types of rule identically: it never ignores a rule that matches.
+Note that both GNU Make and BioMake can be directed to continue despite such errors, using the `-k` command-line option.

 Arithmetic functions
 --------------------